lvclark/paralog_id/README.md

 $\frac{ploidy - 1}{ploidy}H_E$.
 It also describes the algorithm implemented
 in the pipeline.

-`doc/next_steps.md` describes where I would like to go with this, including a final pipeline to sort tags into isoloci.
+`doc/next_steps.md` describes additional work not done yet.